utopia-airlines/UtopiaSearchService/README.md

 For getting a list of flight details, here are the query parameters, which is *not* optional:
 -   `flight` : the flight number, which you want the flight details for

+For getting a list of seats in a flight, here are the query parameter, which is *not*
+optional:
+-   `flight`: the flight number, which you want the seat details for (seat and row)

 ## Issues

 -   You should not have to run `npm install --verbose`, but if you do you may run into this